rackerlabs/auter/HACKING.md

 **Documentation**

 When making any changes to code, make sure documentation (--help, man page) has been updated to reflect any changes

+**Release Process**

+1. Ensure that all files are updated to the version of the release number you're about to tag.
+This includes:
+  - auter
+  - auter.man
+  - NEWS
+  - auter.spec

+2. Regenerate the man page using help2man:

+  # help2man --include=auter.help2man --no-info ./auter > auter.man

+3. Add notes to auter.spec and README with a list of the changes for this release

+4. Push to github

+5. Tag a release through github

+6. Engage with the rpmbuilding process to get rpms built based on the new tab, and attach those to the github release.